Looking for something to do on the BC Family Day Long Weekend in February 2019 in Vancouver? There are so many fun activities to choose from.

-- Richmond Children’s Art Festival – various imagination stations and performances both indoors and outdoors at the Richmond Cultural Centre at 7700 Minoru Gate on Monday, February 12, 2018.
-Admission was $5 and the range of activities is impressive.
+- Richmond Children’s Art Festival – various imagination stations and performances both indoors and outdoors at the Richmond Cultural Centre at 7700 Minoru Gate on Monday, February 18, 2019.
+General admission is $5 and the range of activities is impressive.
+Creativity Classes cost $15.

 Family Day Events in Surrey

 - Flag Day at Stewart Farm – free crafts, games and tours of the farm house at 13723 Crescent Road in South Surrey on the Monday from 12 until 3 pm.

 - Family Day in Surrey – free family-friendly activities take place on Monday, February 18, 2019, at the following locations: at Chuck Bailey Recreation Centre, Cloverdale Recreation Centre, Fleetwood Community Centre, Fraser Heights Recreation Centre, Guildford Recreation Centre and South Surrey Recreation Centre.